Jones v. United States (1890): Decision

-The court examined the issue of the Guano Islands Act enabled the jurisdiction of the United States over Navassa Island and thus the murderers.
+The court examined the issue of whether the Guano Islands Act enabled the jurisdiction of the United States over Navassa Island and thus the murderers.
 The court held that it did.
 Justice Horace Gray wrote the opinion for a unanimous court.
 He stated that due to acts and amendments from Congress, any crime committed on the high seas would be directed and subject to trial within the state that the territorial waters belong to or the state in which the accused originates from.
 On this, Gray deemed Jones subject to the jurisdiction of Maryland, despite not being within its boundaries when committing the crime.
 Because of this reasoning, it was concluded that Section 6 of the Guano Islands Act was in line with settled law.

 It was then stated that Navassa Island fell within the act as it had confirmed supplies of guano and thus fell within all the rules and conditions stated within the act.
 Thus the court affirmed the decisions of the lower courts to charge Jones with murder and to sentence him to death.